omargammoh/rpislave/README.md

   * Expand filesystem
   * Enable camera
   * Enable SPI
+  * Enable i2c
 * Reboot, The server will start automatically after the reboot
   * `sudo reboot`
 * Surf to the page `<raspi_ip>:9001` hosted by the rpi
-* Add the configuration json file
+* Add the configuration json file in the admin page `<ip-address>:9001/admin/website/conf/`
 * ssh into the raspberry pi and run the setup.py
   * `sudo python ~/rpislave/setup.py`
 * To access it from outside your network, you need to forward the following ports: